zestafonsky/Reflection/README.md

 # Reflection

+This module introduces the basics of “Reflection” – mechanism allowing to obtain type information at runtime.
+Practical task includes implementation and usage of a custom attribute, as well as creation of a simple “plugin” application.

-Questions for the self-check:
+## Questions for the self-check:

-What is reflection in .NET?
+1. What is reflection in .NET?

-What does reflection allow you to do?
+2. What does reflection allow you to do?

-What are fully qualified type names?
+3. What are fully qualified type names?

-What examples of practical application of reflection can you imagine?
+4. What examples of practical application of reflection can you imagine?

-Is it possible to get information about private fields/methods using reflection?
+5. Is it possible to get information about private fields/methods using reflection?

-# Tasks 1:
+### Tasks 1:

 Create a console application which demonstrates the use of a custom attribute.